Risk and Compliance Management

 The business audit includes an internal audit process based on self-assessment of internal controls utilizing the compliance checklist.
 The compliance checklist includes items related to compliance with the competition law, prevention of bribery and corruption, insider trading and harassment, compliance with the securities export control regulations, appropriate handling of corporate and personal information, human rights, information systems security, risk management, credit management, fair accounting and tax administration, and organization and operation of appropriate internal controls.
 The checklist is revised every year.
 As process owners for each of the above items, the risk management support divisions are audited on the state of their operations.
 Additionally, audits are conducted based on a theme selected each fiscal year from the risk status both in and outside the organization.

-Risk & Compliance Committee and the roles of directors on the committee
+Risk & Compliance Committee and the roles of responsible officer on the committee

 The Risk & Compliance Committee has been created to develop and execute specific policies, strategies and plans to address concerns related to risk management and compliance.